 - The rate of implementation, in other words the activation of the online identification function, stands at around 30% after 5 years in operation.

 - This program is considered to be one of the largest IT projects of the German public authorities.
 A new IT infrastructure has been created for more than 60 million federal citizens.
 In total, 23,000 employees of more than 5,300 public bodies have been trained in the new working processes.

 - Card readers were distributed free of charge during the start-up phase to speed up the use of online identification.

-Online services were offered from the launch of the new identity card thanks to a programme to support service suppliers from the private and public markets.
+- Online services were offered from the launch of the new identity card thanks to a program to support service suppliers from the private and public markets.

 - The State chose a policy of making the e-ID an official identity card with an online identification function rather than an electronic identity solution issued to citizens and which could be integrated into other cards (bank, healthcare, town cards, etc.), like in Austria.

 - The data protection framework is very comprehensive, and the identity card holder can control and check which data is transmitted.

 - The card does not contain official X.509 authentication certificates (certified electronic signature) for data protection reasons, and to ensure data on the identity of an individual may not be sent to third parties as "authenticated".